-The seven libraries provide access to computer workstations and an environment conducive to academic work.
+The six libraries provide access to computer workstations and an environment conducive to academic work.

-Three of the branches (Matheson, Law and Hargrave-Andrew Libraries) are located at Clayton campus; another four branches are located centrally on the four other Victorian campuses.
+Three of the branches (Matheson, Law and Hargrave-Andrew) are located at Clayton campus; another three branches are located centrally on the Caufield, Peninsula and Parkville campuses.
 Responsive hours of opening are a priority and the hours are reviewed regularly.

-Monash wireless networking is available throughout the Australian library branches to staff and students.
+Monash wireless networking is available throughout the Australian libraries to staff and students.

 The libraries offer: